CSGuides/grad-school-application-guide/_why-apply/general.md

 While this guide defaults to a US perspective, these positions have international analogs.
 A tenure-track faculty position at McGill University in Canada or the National University of Singapore or University College London is very similar to one in the US.
 An institution like the CISPA Helmholtz Center for Information Security (in Germany), Max Planck Institutes (in Germany), or the National Institute for Research in Digital Science and Technology (Inria in France) is very similar to a federal lab in the US.

-Our associated graduate job guide details which jobs are available to students completing a graduate degree and offers advice on how to get them.
-[Link](https://csguides.github.io/grad-job-guide/jobs/)
+[Our associated graduate job guide](https://csguides.github.io/grad-job-guide/jobs/) details which jobs are available to students completing a graduate degree and offers advice on how to get them.

 ---